Tired of being passed over for open dental assistant positions?

 Matching your dental assistant skills on your resume to the job opening

-Before creating your dental assistant resume, a great rule of thumb includes writing down your hard and soft skills.
+Before creating your dental assistant resume, a great rule of thumb includes writing down your hard and soft skills in a dedicated skills section of your resume.

 These can include anything from providing great patient care to mastering specific computer program training.
 Remember: Planning is the best way to get ahead of your competition.